SAP/openui5-docs/docs/OData_V2_Model_6c47b2b.md

 The service metadata is cached per service URL.
 Multiple OData models that are using the same service can share this metadata.

 Only the first model instance triggers a `$metadata` request.
-A JSON representation of the service metadata can be accessed by calling the `getServiceMetadata()` method on an Odata model instance.
+A JSON representation of the service metadata can be accessed by calling the `getServiceMetadata()` method on an OData model instance.

 ``` js